-Florida, a mecca of surf and golf, has more than 1,250 private and public golf courses lining the Sunshine State landscape.
-One top city for scenic courses is St. Pete located in the Tampa Bay metro.
-Within the area — where Bob Goalby set the PGA Tour record for most consecutive birdies (8) in the 1961 St. Petersburg Open — lies an array of some of Florida’s finest golfing experiences.
+Florida, a playground of surf and golf, has more than 1,250 private and public golf courses.
+One top city for scenic courses is St. Petersburg located in the Tampa Bay metro.
+Within the area — where Bob Goalby set the PGA Tour record for most consecutive birdies in the 1961 St. Petersburg Open — lies some of Florida’s finest golfing experiences.
 See our picks for the top St. Petersburg golf courses and accept the challenge.

 Top 7 St. Petersburg Golf Courses to Test Your Skills